Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 You can disable a SID by going to :ref:`administration` --> Configuration --> idstools --> sids --> disabled.

-If you want to disable multiple rules at one time, you can use a regular expression, but you may need to enclose the full entry in single quotes like this:
+If you want to disable multiple rules at one time, you can use regular expressions.
+For example, to disable all rules that contain ``heartbleed``:

 ::

-         're:heartbleed'
+         re:heartbleed

 Modify the SID
 --------------